oskarpedosk/kood-johvi-audit-system/README.md

 **3. Mentor from the Partnering Company**<br>
 _Collaborating with a partnering company to provide mentors for code audits, leveraging industry expertise._

-<span style="color:green;">Your green text here</span> Offers real-world insights and industry standards, enriching the feedback provided to code authors.
+🟢 Offers real-world insights and industry standards, enriching the feedback provided to code authors.
 Provides opportunities for networking and industry connections for both code authors and auditors.

 🔴 Coordination between the programming school and the partnering company may pose logistical challenges.
 The availability of mentors from the partnering company may be influenced by their workload and schedules.